An intersectional framework for counterfactual fairness in risk prediction: Inference for new unfairness measures

 \subsection{Standard errors}

-Next we obtain standard errors for each of our new metrics.
-Because our metrics aggregate absolute values of error rate differences, standard bootstrap methods for obtaining standard errors cannot be used.
-This is because the null value for each metric is zero (corresponding to the null hypothesis of no unfairness), but zero is on the boundary of the parameter space for our metrics which take the average, maximum, or standard deviation of absolute values.
-It has been established that the standard bootstrap is inconsistent when the true value of the parameter is on the boundary \cite{andrewsInconsistencyBootstrapWhen2000}.
+Because our metrics aggregate absolute values of error rate differences, the null value for each metric is zero, which is on the boundary of the parameter space.
+It has been established that the standard bootstrap is inconsistent when the true value of the parameter is on the boundary (\cite{andrewsInconsistencyBootstrapWhen2000}).
 Thus, for any model that is close to fair, using the standard bootstrap with our methods gives incorrect results.

-A note on the use of absolute values: It may seem preferable to remove the absolute values and instead aggregate signed error rate differences, thus avoiding the boundary issue.
-However, this approach could result in cancellation of differences and underestimation of unfairness since we include each pairwise comparison only once without regard to the order of groups begin compared.
-Aggregating positive and negative differences, when the sign is due only to the ordering, would distort our metrics.
-Thus we maintain the absolute values and pursue alternative inference methods.
+Instead, we propose use of the \emph{rescaled bootstrap} (\cite{andrewsInconsistencyBootstrapWhen2000}), a technique generalized as the \emph{numerical delta method} by \cite{hongNumericalDeltaMethod2018}.